gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 #### Visualization of the marker expression/results

 The violin plot shows the expression probability distribution over the clusters.
 The feature plot visualizes the feature expression.
 As the last step in the workflow, canonical markers are sent to assign the unbiased clustering to known cell types (9 assignments: "Naive CD4 T", "CD14 + Mono", "Memory CD4 T", "B", "CD8 T", " FCGR3A + Mono ", "NK", "DC", "Platelet").
-The new clusters are visualized as an umap.
+The new clusters are visualized as an UMAP.

 ## Results

-### Is a replication of the tutorial
+### Is a replication of the tutorial possible?

 Generally a replication of the tutorial is possible.
 We compare the tutorial with the 10 rules/recommendations from Sandve et al. 2013: